Eastern blot

-The eastern blot, or eastern blotting, is a biochemical technique used to analyze protein post-translational modifications including the addition of lipids, phosphates, and glycoconjugates.
-It is most often used to detect carbohydrate epitopes.
-Thus, eastern blot can be considered an extension of the biochemical technique of western blot.
-Multiple techniques have been described by the term "eastern blot(ting)", most use phosphoprotein blotted from sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS-PAGE) gel on to a polyvinylidene fluoride or nitrocellulose membrane.
+The eastern blot, or eastern blotting, is a name that has been applied to a number of biochemical techniques used to analyze protein post-translational modifications including the addition of lipids, phosphates, and glycoconjugates.
+Most techniques that have been described by the term "eastern blot(ting)" use phosphoprotein blotted from sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS-PAGE) gel on to a polyvinylidene fluoride or nitrocellulose membrane.
 Transferred proteins are analyzed for post-translational modifications using probes that may detect lipids, carbohydrate, phosphorylation or any other protein modification.
 Eastern blotting should be used to refer to methods that detect their targets through specific interaction of the post-translational modifications and the probe, distinguishing them from a standard far-western blot.
 In principle, eastern blotting is similar to lectin blotting (i.e., detection of carbohydrate epitopes on proteins or lipids).

 History and multiple definitions

 Definition of the term eastern blot is somewhat confused due to multiple sets of authors dubbing a new method as eastern blot, or a derivative thereof.
 All of the definitions are a derivative of the technique of western blot developed by Towbin in 1979.
 The current definitions are summarized below in order of the first use of the name; however, all are based on some earlier works.
 In some cases, the technique had been in practice for some time before the introduction of the term.